 I do share, with my fellow body-positive-plus-size-fashion bloggers, the dream of a world where fat-shaming and sizeism is a thing of the past.
 Just like them, I’m also fed up with reading over and over again the same comments about how plus-size people automatically means we are not healthy, that we should lose weight, that we are a burden on the healthcare system, and so on…

 I travel the world.
 (And when I don’t, I plan my next trip.)

 I work to pay for my next plane ticket, to get the budget for my next adventure.
 I travel to be breathless and gasp in front of splendor.
 To meet new people.
-To try new food.
-To see the world through different eyes.
+Try new food.
+See the world through different eyes.
 To be challenged and voluntarily kick myself out of my comfort zone.
-To see how I can manage in an environment where I don’t understand, can hardly be understood, and have to live with a whole new set of customs and rules.
+And see how I can manage in an environment where I don’t understand, can hardly be understood, and have to live with a whole new set of customs and rules.
 I do that with the smallest luggage possible and by spending as little on possible to get the most out of my savings and travel as often as I can !